jakewhiteley/BladeZero/README.md

 $blade->share($key, $value = null);
 ```

-As you can see, BladeZero supports all the Blade features you know such as [custom directives](https://laravel.com/docs/6.x/blade#extending-blade), [custom if statements](https://laravel.com/docs/6.x/blade#custom-if-statements), [components](https://laravel.com/docs/6.x/blade#components-and-slots).
+BladeZero supports all the Blade features you know such as [custom directives](https://laravel.com/docs/6.x/blade#extending-blade), [custom if statements](https://laravel.com/docs/6.x/blade#custom-if-statements), [components](https://laravel.com/docs/6.x/blade#components-and-slots).

 BladeZero lets you write your own View classes as this package is to provide the Blade rendering engine for your own projects - not include half of Laravel.
-In order to facilitate this, some functionality you would access vie the `View` facade is also available; such as [making data available to all views](https://laravel.com/docs/6.x/views#passing-data-to-views) and view namespaces
+In order to facilitate this, some functionality you would access vie the `View` facade is also available; such as [making data available to all views](https://laravel.com/docs/6.x/views#passing-data-to-views), and view namespaces

 ## Differences
-Even though the Blade compiler is 100% the same as it's Laravel twin, your application is not.
+Even though the Blade compiler is 100% the same as it's Laravel twin, *your application is not*.

-Because of this, BladeZero provides methods to easily provide
+Because of this, BladeZero provides methods to easily get the Laravel-specific features of Blade working in your framework:

 ### csrf